Compactification of the moduli space of minimal instantons on the Fano threefold $V_4$: Preliminaries

 for all $t=1,\ldots,n$.
 Equivalently, it is a vector bundle of rank $r$ satisfying

-for all $t\in \Z$ and $0<i<n$ and having Hilbert polynomial $P_E(t)=dr\binom{n+t}{t}$ \end{defns} We list a few well-known facts about Ulrich bundles that will be useful to us: \begin{itemize} \item There are no Ulrich line bundles on a variety $X$ with $\mathrm{Pic}(X)=\Z\cO_X(1)$. \item A Ulrich bundle is semistable.
+for all $t\in \Z$ and $0<i<n$ and having Hilbert polynomial $P_E(t)=dr\binom{n+t}{t}$ \end{defns} We list a few well-known facts about Ulrich bundles that will be useful to us (see \cite[Section 3,4]{Beau}): \begin{itemize} \item There are no Ulrich line bundles on a variety $X$ with $\mathrm{Pic}(X)=\Z\cO_X(1)$ and degree $d>1$. \item An Ulrich bundle is semistable.
 If it is not stable, it is an extension of Ulrich bundles of smaller ranks. \end{itemize}

-To see the relation between (minimal) instanton bundle and Ulrich bundle of rank $2$ on $V_4$, we first recall the following result: \begin{prop}\cite[Proposition 3.4]{CKL} Let $E$ be an Ulrich bundle of rank $r$ on $V_4$, then $\mu(E)=1$. \end{prop} As a result, if $E$ is a rank $2$ Ulrich bundle, $E(-1)$ is a semistable rank $2$ bundle with Chern class $c_1=0$.
+To see the relation between minimal instanton bundles and Ulrich bundles of rank $2$ on $V_4$, we first recall the following result: \begin{prop}\cite[Proposition 3.4]{CKL} Let $E$ be an Ulrich bundle of rank $r$ on $V_4$, then $\mu(E)=1$. \end{prop} As a result, if $E$ is a rank $2$ Ulrich bundle, $E(-1)$ is a semistable rank $2$ bundle with Chern class $c_1=0$.
 Moreover, we have the Hilbert polynomial

 Using Riemann-Roch, it is not hard to see $c_2(E(-1))=2$.
-Combine this with the following result: \begin{lem}\cite{Ku2} Let $E$ be an (minimal) instanton bundle on a Fano threefold of index $2$.
+Combine this with the following result: \begin{lem}\cite{Ku2} Let $E$ be an minimal instanton bundle on a Fano threefold of index $2$.
 Then

-for $t=0,-1,-2$. \end{lem} We obtain \begin{prop} A vector bundle $E$ on $V_4$ is an (minimal) instanton bundle if and only if $E(1)$ is a stable Ulrich bundle of rank 2. \end{prop} If we use $M_2^{sU}$ to denote the moduli space of stable Ulrich bundles.
+for $t=0,-1,-2$. \end{lem} We obtain \begin{prop} A vector bundle $E$ on $V_4$ is an minimal instanton bundle if and only if $E(1)$ is a stable Ulrich bundle of rank 2. \end{prop} If we use $M_2^{sU}$ to denote the moduli space of stable Ulrich bundles of rank $2$.
 It follows immediately from this result that:

-To see what $MI_2(V_4)$ is, we recall that Kuznetsov gave the following description of $MI_n(V_4)$: \begin{thm}\cite[Theorem 5.10]{Ku2} Let $\mathcal{R}$ be a second Raynaud bundle.
-The moduli space $MI_n(V_4)$ of instantons of charge $n$ is isomorphic to the moduli space of simple vector bundles $\mathcal{F}$ on $C$ of rank $n$ and degree $0$ such that
+To describe $M^{inst}(V_4)$, we first recall that by definition a second Raynaud bundle on $C$ is the (shift of the) Fourier-Mukai transform of the bundle $\cO_{\mathrm{Pic}(C)}(-2\Theta)$ with the kernel given by the Poincare bundle, where $\Theta$ is the theta divisor of $\mathrm{Pic}(C)$ (see \cite{Ku2}\cite{P}).
+It is a semistable rank $4$ vector bundle of degree $4$ on $C$.
+Kuznetsov gave the following description of the moduli space $M^{inst}_n(V_4)$ of instanton bundles of charge $n$ \begin{thm}\cite[Theorem 5.10]{Ku2} Let $\mathcal{R}$ be a second Raynaud bundle.
+The moduli space $M^{inst}_n(V_4)$ of instantons of charge $n$ is isomorphic to the moduli space of simple vector bundles $\mathcal{F}$ on $C$ of rank $n$ and degree $0$ such that